systers/PC-Prep-Kit/README.md

 #### Angular (Frontend) Testing
 Frontend Testing uses Karma and Jasmine, these packages are installed automatically from the package.json file and will be available after all the packages are installed by running `npm install`.
-The test files are available in the src/tests/ folder.
+All component tests are within the respective component folders and service tests are in *src/tests* folder.

 Steps to run the tests:
 Run `ng test` to execute the unit tests via Karma.

 To contribute to the frontend testing for PC Prep Kit, you can look for files for which the test cases have not been written, or fix test cases that fail.
+In some tests, we have imported similar modules and components.
+A new common module may be formed and imported.

 #### Running TSLint and ESLint